 Common Pitfalls in PropTech Investor Relations

-Many PropTech startups struggle with investor relations due to unique challenges that blend technology and real estate complexities.
+Many PropTech companies struggle with investor relations due to unique challenges that blend technology and real estate complexities.
 Understanding these common mistakes helps founders avoid relationship damage and maintain investor confidence.

 Metric Selection Mistakes